kunaltibe7/datascienceengmethods/Capstone Project/data/readme.txt

-This folder contains the dataset that is used for prediction
+This folder contains the stroke-dataset that is used for prediction. stroke-dataset-cleaned is the cleaned version generated from stroke-dataset.